-The amount of outstanding debt on which the System exercised its call options increased significantly because of the substantial decline in yields during the second half of 2019 when the Federal Reserve decreased the target federal funds range by 0.75%.
-The System exercised calls on \$54.5 billion of its outstanding debt in 2019, compared with only \$19 million in the preceding year.
+The amount of outstanding debt on which the System exercised its call options increased dramatically because of the precipitous decline in yields during the first quarter of 2020 when the Federal Reserve rapidly decreased the target federal funds range to 0.0% to 0.25%, which it maintained through the remainder of 2020.
+In addition, the Federal Reserve took several other significant monetary policy actions to help reduce longer-term rates as well.
+The System exercised calls on a record \$115.2 billion of its outstanding debt during 2020, compared with \$54.5 million in the preceding year.

-Favorable investor sentiment and lower yields continued to provide the System with access to a wide range of debt maturities in 2019.
-The weighted average of remaining maturities decreased slightly for 2019 to 2.8 years from 2.9 years.
-The weighted-average interest rates for insured debt decreased as well, going from 2.31% as of Dec.
-31, 2018, to 2.15% as of Dec.
-31, 2019.
+Favorable investor sentiment and lower yields continued to provide the System with access to a wide range of debt maturities in 2020.
+The weighted average of remaining maturities increased slightly for 2020 to 2.9 years from 2.8 years.
+The weighted-average interest rates for insured debt decreased dramatically, plummeting from 2.15% as of Dec.
+31, 2019, to 1.04% as of Dec.
+31, 2020.

-To participate in the issuance of an FCS debt security, a System bank must maintain - free from any lien or other pledge - specified eligible assets (available collateral) that are at least equal in value to the total amount of its outstanding debt securities.
+To participate in the issuance of an FCS debt security, a System bank must maintain - free from any lien or other pledge - specified eligible assets (available collateral) that are at least equal in The System funds loans and investments primarily with a combination of consolidated Systemwide debt and equity capital. value to the total amount of its outstanding debt securities.
 Securities subject to the available collateral requirements include Systemwide debt securities for which the bank is primarily liable, investment bonds, and other debt securities that the bank may have issued individually.

-Furthermore, our regulations require each System bank to maintain a tier 1 leverage ratio (primarily unallocated retained earnings and certain common cooperative equities divided by total assets) of not less than 4%.
-In addition, FCA regulations provide for a 1% leverage ratio buffer.
+Furthermore, our regulations require each FCS bank to maintain a tier 1 leverage ratio (primarily unallocated retained earnings and certain common cooperative equities divided by total assets) of not less than 4%.
+In addition, FCA regulations provide for a leverage ratio buffer.
 Certain restrictions apply if the buffer does not exceed 1%.
-Throughout 2019, all System banks maintained their tier 1 leverage ratios above the required minimum and the accompanying buffer, with 5.49% being the lowest for any single bank as of Dec.
-31, 2019.
+Throughout 2020, all System